remla25-team21/operation/README.md

 The frontend will be available at http://localhost:3000 by default.
 You can open it up in your browser and type in your review.

+## Known Bug: Port Conflict on macOS (AirPlay Receiver)

+On macOS, the `app-service` currently binds statically to `localhost:5000`.
+However, macOS reserves port `5000` for the AirPlay Receiver feature by default.
+This causes the app-service to fail to start or bind to the port correctly during local development or testing.

+**Temporary Workaround**:
+1. Go to System Settings -> General -> Airdrop & Handoff and switch off Airplay Receiver.
+2. Go to terminal and use the following commands: `lsof -i :5000` `kill -9 <PID>`

+**Long Term Fix**:

+We plan to eventually change `app-service` to accomodate environment variables which should allow users to freely change ports via `docker-compose.yml` file.

 # Activity Tracking

 We maintain an overview of each team member's contributions in [ACTIVITY.md](https://github.com/remla25-team21/operation/blob/docs/readme-update/ACTIVITY.md).